 INTRODUCTION

-of all, I would like to make it clear that this thesis is not part of an
+First of all, I would like to make it clear

-of the word "thesis" given by the Larousse dictionary: « a theoretical proposition, an opinion, a
+assume.
+If we follow the definition of the word “thesis” given by the Larousse

 It is therefore with limitless freedom of thought, without concession, and,